The Tasmania Golf Club has four outstanding characteristics that make it a great club.

 L - 272 Metres, Par 4

 The opening hole is a short par 4 with the green hidden some 30 metres below the tee blocks.
 While the green is not visible the first of the magnificent views around the course is obvious.
-The water and white sands of Five Mile Beach are the backdrop to this starting hole.
+The water and white sands of Five Mile Beach are the backdrops to this starting hole.
 The fairway is lined by native grasses and gum trees.
 The green is protected by bunkers on both sides.
 While this is rated the easiest hole on the course and offers an opportunity for an eagle, a stray shot left or right can easily add a few extra shots to the scorecard of long hitters.

 M - 312 Metres, Par 4

 This hole starts with an uphill drive into a strong dogleg to the right.
 It plays into a sloping green protected by deep bunkers on both sides.
 The green has a spectacular backdrop of the still waters of Pittwater.
 The hole rewards a strategic drive followed by a controlled approach shot.
 There is little advantage in being a big hitter on this hole.

 M - 515 Metres, Par 5

 L - 486 Metres, Par 5

 This par 5 has long been considered the Club’s signature hole.
 It is often compared to the 18th at Pebble Beach.
 The green can be seen across Barilla Bay from the elevated tee block perched on the cliff’s edge.
 The fairway winds its way via a left-hand dogleg along the shores of the bay.
 This is a risk-reward hole.
 Pull out the big fella and take on what you dare.
 A birdie is for the taking.
 A double is waiting for an error of judgement.
 Whatever the result this is one of the most spectacular holes you will ever play.

 This is one of the more difficult holes on the course.
 A slight dogleg to the right, length is a requirement to reach the green in two.
 The huge rolling green is protected by a bunker at the front left, plus large bunkers on both sides.